 What is Ethnography?

 Ethnography is a method of studying the social and cultural dimensions of human interaction.
 Its goal is to understand communities and cultures from an insider’s perspective, and then translate that understanding to outsiders.
-Ethnography focuses on what people do in face-to-face interaction and depends heavily on participation, observation and interviewing.
+Ethnography focuses on what people do in actual face-to-face, or online (screen-to-screen) interaction and depends heavily on participation, observation and interviewing.
 This methodology is grounded in the same principles behind experiential learning—that we can understand the world by participating and engaging with other groups.